qoobaa/backendless-applications/presentation.md

 And another user exists with role: "admin"
 # later
 Then a user should exist with name: "Fred"
-And that user should be activated # this uses rspec predicate matchers
+And that user should be activated # rspec matchers
 Scenario: Articles List
 ```